Ley-line/resource-packs-pack-2012/README.md

 - Settings sliders have been improved
   - Smoothened out shading
   - Restored the '+' caret on the right side of the sliders
+- The bond pouch background has been restored with the old money pouch background

 ---